langchain-ai/memory-template/README.md

 ## Motivation

-Memory is a powerful way to improve and personalize AI applications.
-As an example, memory can be used to store user-specific  information across multiple interactions with that user.
-But, it can also extend to any information that you may want to preserve across multiple interactions with an application.
-This template show how you can build and deploy a long-term memory service using LangGraph by combining a memory service with a simple chatbot application.
+Memory lets your AI applications learn from each user interaction.
+It makes them more effective as they learn from mistakes and engaging as they adapt to personal tastes.
+This template shows you how to build and deploy a long-term memory service that you can connect to from any LangGraph agent so they can manage user-scoped memories.

 ![Motivation](./static/memory_motivation.png)